jeffvance/openshift-ceph-ex/utilities/README.md

     On the other hand, if it's ok to change the perms on /opt/nfs to match openshift's range of groups, then execute (on f21-nfs):
-       $ chgrp 5555 /opt/nfs && chmod g+srw /opt/nfs
+       $ chgrp 5550 /opt/nfs

     Note: it may necessary to restart NFS:
        $ systemctl restart rpcbind nfs

 Press any key to continue...
+...checking /etc/exports on the NFS server (f21-nfs)... root@f21-nfs's password:
+...checking that all OSE-nodes are setup for the NFS client...
+   (May be prompted for your password on each node, possibly
+    multiple times)...

+   *** on node: rhel7-ose-1...
+...all OSE-nodes are setup for the NFS client

 ----------
-NFS Test 1: baseline: busybox, nfs plugin:
+NFS Test 1: baseline: busybox, nfs plugin
+  (no supplementalGroups defined for this pod)

 ... deleting pod "nfs-pod1" (if it exists)... pod "nfs-pod1" created
 ... checking pod "nfs-pod1" ...
 ... checking mount type "nfs" for pod "nfs-pod1" ...
+... checking perms of /usr/share/busybox on pod "nfs-pod1" ...

 ----------
-NFS Test 2: busybox, nfs plugin, SGID 5555:
+NFS Test 2: busybox, nfs plugin, SGIDs: 5555,590,5550

 ... deleting pod "nfs-pod2" (if it exists)... pod "nfs-pod2" created
 ... checking pod "nfs-pod2" ...
 ... checking mount type "nfs" for pod "nfs-pod2" ...
+... checking perms of /usr/share/busybox on pod "nfs-pod2" ...

 ----------
-NFS Test 3: busybox, PV, PVC, SGID 5555:
+NFS Test 3: busybox, PV, PVC, SGIDs: 5555,590,5550

+... deleting pvc "nfs-pvc" (if it exists)...
 ... deleting pv "nfs-pv" (if it exists)... persistentvolume "nfs-pv" created
 ... checking PV "nfs-pv" ...
-... deleting pvc "nfs-pvc" (if it exists)... persistentvolumeclaim "nfs-pvc" created
+persistentvolumeclaim "nfs-pvc" created
 ... checking PVC "nfs-pvc" ...
 ... deleting pod "nfs-pod3" (if it exists)... pod "nfs-pod3" created
 ... checking pod "nfs-pod3" ...
 ... checking mount type "nfs" for pod "nfs-pod3" ...
+... checking perms of /usr/share/busybox on pod "nfs-pod3" ...

 ***
 *** Done with tests: 0 errors
 ***

 ```
   Again `-q` suppresses the continue prompt and the bulk of the nfs instructional output.
-Also `--sgid` can be supplied to set the Group ID in the busybox container, which is useful for various access/permissions issues.
+Also `--sgid` can be supplied to set the supplemental Group IDs in the busybox container, which may be necessary to allow the container to read and/or write to the nfs mount.

-### Example 5: Gluster storage test suite
+### Example 4: Gluster storage test suite
 This example runs the gluster tests against an existing gluster cluster and volume.
 The gluster setup on all OSE worker nodes is checked to ensure that gluster has been installed, and that the correct selinux booleans are set ON.
 The required SE booleans are:
   - virt_sandbox_use_fusefs --> on
   - virt_sandbox_use_fusefs --> on